What is an Accredited Investor? Can you be one?

 What if you qualify?

 If you qualify and want to pursue becoming an accredited investor, make sure you have all your documents to prove it.
 Private funds and companies will require you to give these disclosures so that they can properly vet and ensure you meet the proper criteria.
 Then, you want to make sure you believe in the fund or company and that it is a good fit for you.
-While you can go it alone, most people will reach out to an advisor, a mentor who has completed similar transactions, and an attorney to help you understand, negotiate, and execute your investment documents.
+While you can GO it alone, most people will reach out to an advisor, a mentor who has completed similar transactions, and an attorney to help YOU understand, negotiate, and execute YOUR investment documents.

 Can you Invest in a private company as a non-Accredited Investor?